Unifying Revealed Preference and Revealed Rational Inattention: Introduction

 \section{Introduction}

-Afriat's theorem~\citep{SM38,HO50,AF67,VR82} in classical revealed preference gives a necessary and sufficient condition so that a finite time series of linear budget constraints and consumption bundles can be rationalized by a concave monotone utility function. \cite{FO09} generalize Afriat's theorem to general (non-linear) budget sets and construct a utility function that rationalizes the budget constraints and consumption bundles.
-More recently, in a Bayesian context, \cite{CD15} give necessary and sufficient conditions so that a sequence of utility functions, action selection policies and a prior can be rationalized by a monotone non-parametric information acquisition cost.
-In this paper, we refer to the test for costly information acquisition in \cite{CD15} as Bayesian revealed preference.
+Afriat's theorem~\cite{SM38,HO50,AF67,VR82} in revealed preference theory gives necessary and sufficient conditions for a finite sequence of linear budget constraints and consumption bundles to be rationalized by a monotone concave utility function. \cite{FO09} generalized Afriat's theorem to general (non-linear) budget sets and provided feasibility conditions for utility maximization under monotone budget constraints.
+More recently, in a Bayesian context in information economics, authors in \cite{CD15} address costly information acquisition and give necessary and sufficient conditions for a finite sequence of utility functions and action selection policies to be consistent with expected utility maximization with an information acquisition cost.
+In this paper, we refer to testing for costly information acquisition in \cite{CD15} as ``{\em revealed rational inattention}''.